 Too much meat for the wrong person will increase their insulin.

 You most likely already know if you're a meat-eater or not.
 Would you rather eat a SWEET dessert or a nice big JUICY steak?

 (If you could only choose one to cheat with, which would it be?
 Sweet or savory?)

 Do you often say something is too sweet?
 Then you're most likely a meat eater.

-Many people from colder regions however have no choice but to rely on meat.
+Many people from colder regions, however, have no choice but to rely on meat.

-But it's REAL animals they eat
+But it's REAL animals that they eat.